 In December 2017, I achieved Sephora V.I.B.
 Rouge Status and was so disappointed in myself.
 I made the conscious decision from then on to change my shopping habits and went from spending an exorbitant amount of money on makeup in 2017 to a reasonable amount in 2018.
-I also started a blog series called Products I Finished to review beauty products that I was emptying out each month.

-Looking back now, I can see how foolish I was with my money and how I never questioned the expensive cost of my favourite mascara, foundation, or lipstick.
+Looking back, I can see how foolish I was with my money and how I never questioned the expensive cost of my favourite mascara, foundation, or lipstick.
 I just kept buying because I loved the feeling of using the newest and best makeup.
 I thought it was a passion but in actuality, it was an addiction and now I get to share the changes I’ve made.

 Things I Learned From One Year of Makeup Minimalism